D. Boral Capital Maintains Humacyte (HUMA) Buy Recommendation

 IWM - iShares Russell 2000 ETF holds 3,104K shares representing 1.66% ownership of the company.
 In its prior filing, the firm reported owning 2,374K shares , representing an increase of 23.52%.
 The firm increased its portfolio allocation in HUMA by 61.81% over the last quarter.

-Geode Capital Management holds 2,949K shares representing 1.57% ownership of the company.
-In its prior filing, the firm reported owning 2,210K shares , representing an increase of 25.03%.
-The firm increased its portfolio allocation in HUMA by 45.77% over the last quarter.
+Geode Capital Management holds 3,096K shares representing 1.65% ownership of the company.
+In its prior filing, the firm reported owning 2,949K shares , representing an increase of 4.77%.
+The firm decreased its portfolio allocation in HUMA by 20.43% over the last quarter.

 Marshall Wace, Llp holds 2,639K shares representing 1.41% ownership of the company.
 In its prior filing, the firm reported owning 49K shares , representing an increase of 98.15%.
 The firm increased its portfolio allocation in HUMA by 5,764.47% over the last quarter.